connorkuehl/netmem/README.md

 implementation of a client package against a fully-functioning instance of the server package.

+Generally speaking, if your server implementation allows you to inject its net.Listener, you can inject this instead and it will accept in-memory network connections.

 ```go
 l, _ := netmem.Listen()
 defer l.Close()